 According to Wikipedia “Vegemite is a thick, black Australian food spread made from leftover brewers’ yeast extract with various vegetable and spice additives.
 It was developed by Cyril Percy Callister in Melbourne, Victoria in 1922.”

 Vegemite is pretty popular in Australia and has I believe a thicker texture and is more meatier than its British counterpart.
-Luckily for my husband he can buy marmite here as he is not a fan of the Aussie rip-off!
+Luckily for my husband, he can buy marmite here as he is not a fan of the Aussie rip-off!

 Tim Tams

-From one Aussie creation I can’t stand to one I LOVE!
+From one Aussie creation, I can’t stand to one I LOVE!
 Tim Tams are NOT like UK penguin biscuits.
 No. They are a MILLION times better!

-Coming in loads of great flavours do the Tim Tam SLAM and try not to eat the entire packet!!!!!!
+Coming in loads of great flavours, do the Tim Tam SLAM and try not to eat the entire packet!!!!!!

-- A Tim Tam Slam involves drinking your tea through the Tim Tam like it was a straw then eating it seconds before it melts.
+- A Tim Tam Slam involves drinking your tea through the Tim Tam like it was a straw and then eating it seconds before it melts.
 Just suck quickly or watch the biscuit dissolve into your tea!!

 Golden Gaytime

-As the catchphrase goes you can’t have a gaytime on your own!
+As the catchphrase goes, you can’t have a gaytime on your own!

 Anzac biscuits

-Anzac biscuits were named after the biscuits that were sent by wives and women’s groups to soldiers abroad.
-The biscuits have ingredients that do not spoil easily (no eggs) which meant they kept well during naval transportation.
+Anzac biscuits were named after the biscuits that wives and women’s groups sent to soldiers abroad.

-Anzac Day (25th April) is a national day of remembrance in Australia and New Zealand and commemorates the first campaign that led to major casualties for Australian and NZ forces in WW1. .
-Children make Anzac biscuits in school and although Anzac biscuits can be bought all year round you will see them more prominently displayed in shops.
+Anzac Day (25th April) is a national day of remembrance in Australia and New Zealand.
+It commemorates the first campaign that led to major casualties for Australian and NZ forces in WWI.

 Click here for a recipe to make your own Anzac biscuits!